Referly/better_sqs/README.md

 For a FIFO queue, multiple messages within a single batch are enqueued in the order they are sent.
 ```

-Keep in mind that this does not guarantee FIFO for dequeue operations.

 When we need to enqueue a large number of messages we've had decent luck using https://github.com/grosser/parallel